 Whitecliffe, however, does not take responsibility for anyone who fails a course as a result of their lack of competence in English.

 Whitecliffe has a partnerships with Kaplan Languages International and AIS ST. Helens.
-These partnerships enable students (both domestic and international) to strengthen their General English skills and create an Artist portfolio for entrance into tertiary level Arts and Design study in New Zealand.
+These partnerships enable students (both domestic and international) to strengthen their General English skills and create a portfolio for entrance into tertiary level Arts and Design study in New Zealand.

 There are no prerequisites for the 18-week foundation level certificate programme for domestic students with English as their first language.
 However applicants must be at least 17 years of age during their year of commencement.
 International students entering the 18-week foundation level certificate need an English Level of IELTS 5.5